-Attendance.
+- Participation: Students are expected to participate in all class discussions and participate in all exercises.
+It is the student's responsibility to contact the instructor if assignment deadlines are not met.
+Students are responsible for initiating arrangements for missed work. - Attendance.
 Each student is expected to attend all classes as scheduled, including lab sessions held off campus.
-The second unexcused absence from class and each succeeding unexcused absence from class will result in a lowering of the student's final grade by one letter grade.
-Each failure to report for a scheduled lab session will result in a lowering of the student's final grade by two letter grades.
+If an exam is missed, a make-up exam will be given only for University-approved excuses as outlined in the Student Policy eHandbook (www.auburn.edu/studentpolicies).
+Arrangement to take the make-up exam must be made in advance.
+Students who miss an exam because of illness need a doctor's statement for verification of sickness and should clear the absence with the instructor the day they return to class.
+Other unavoidable absences from campus must be documented and cleared with the instructor in advance.
+The second non-University approved absence from class and each succeeding unapproved absence from class will result in a lowering of the student's final grade by one letter grade.
+Each failure to report for a scheduled lab session in the schools will result in a lowering of the student's final grade by two letter grades. - Unannounced Quizzes: The instructor may give unannounced quizzes as he deems necessary, to be included as a part of the exam score.

-Unannounced guizzes: The instructor reserves the right to include unannounced guizzes; see Appendix A.

-Accommodations for students with special needs.
-Students who need special accommodations should make an appointment to discuss the Accommodation Memo during regularly-scheduled office hours as soon as possible.
-In the event of a conflict with scheduled classes, please arrange an alternate appointment time.
-If you do not have an Accommodation Memo but need special accommodations, please contact the program for Students with Disabilities, 1244 Haley Center, 844-2096.

-Honesty Code: The University Academic Honesty Code and the Tiger Cub Rules and Regulations pertaining to Cheating will apply to this class.

-Professionalism: As faculty, staff, and students interact in professional settings, they are expected to demonstrate professional behaviors as defined in the College's conceptual framework.
-These professional commitments or dispositions are listed below:

-- Engage in responsible and ethical professional practices - Contribute to collaborative learning communities - Demonstrate a commitment to diversity - Model and nurture intellectual vitality
+- Accommodations: Students who need accommodations are asked to electronically submit their approved accommodations through AU Access and to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
+If you have a conflict with my office hours, an alternate time can be arranged.
+To set up this meeting, please contact me by e-mail.
+If you have not established accommodations through the Office of Accessibility, but need accommodations, make an appointment with the Office of Accessibility, 1228 Haley Center, 844-2096 (V/TT). - Honesty Code: The Student Academic Honesty Code (see Student Policy eHandbook) will be strictly enforced. - Professionalism: As faculty, staff, and students interact in professional settings, they are expected to demonstrate professional behaviors as defined in the College's conceptual framework.
+These professional commitments or dispositions are listed below: - o Engage in responsible and ethical professional practices - Contribute to collaborative learning communities - Demonstrate a commitment to diversity - o Model and nurture intellectual vitality